-Regulation 12 of the FIAML Regulations 2018 provides that financial institutions shall implement internal controls and other procedures to combat money laundering and financing of terrorism, including EDD procedures with respect to high-risk persons, business relations and transactions and persons established in jurisdictions that do not have adequate systems in place to combat money laundering and financing of terrorism.
+Regulation 12 of the FIAML Regulations 2018 provides that a reporting person shall implement internal controls and other procedures to combat money laundering and financing of terrorism, including EDD procedures with respect to high-risk persons, business relations and transactions and persons established in jurisdictions that do not have adequate systems in place to combat money laundering and financing of terrorism.

-Where the ML/TF risks are identified to be higher, a financial institution shall take EDD measures to mitigate and manage those risks.
+Where the ML/TF risks are identified to be higher, a reporting person shall take EDD measures to mitigate and manage those risks.

-Financial institutions must assign a high risk rating to the applicant for business where a high risk of ML/TF has been identified.
+A reporting person must assign a high risk rating to the applicant for business where a high risk of ML/TF has been identified.
 This is explained in details in the risk based approach and customer due diligence chapters of this Handbook.